plebianstribe/semantic-density-medexp/experiment_code/README.md

-Below is a step-by-step guideline for reproducing the reported experimental results:
+Below is a step-by-step guideline for reproducing the reported experimental results (Note: The main experimental codes are based on and modified from https://github.com/lorenzkuhn/semantic_uncertainty):

 1. Data preparation:
 - (a) set the paths for huggingface model and dataset cache in ```config.py```.